 Currently, Eller’s research explores the political struggles over emancipation and popular politics in greater Caribbean and hemispheric context during the latter decades of the nineteenth century.
 Her work has been published in the The American Historical Review, Small Axe

 , and other fora.
 She has participated in colloquia at venues like the Dominican National Archives and Philadelphia’s Taller Puertorriqueño and in the Digital Library of the Caribbean’s online exhibit “Haiti: An Island Luminous.”

-At Yale, she teaches courses in modern and colonial Latin American and Caribbean history, Caribbean political thought, comparative colonialisms, citizenship, and the African Diaspora.
+At Yale, she teaches courses in colonial and modern Latin American and Caribbean history, Caribbean political thought, imperialism, Atlantic history, and the African Diaspora.

 “Beyond a Revolution: The Common Wind at a Nadir.”
 In H-Net Haiti’s Forum on the Common Wind: In Honor of Julius S. Scott.
 Julia Gaffield and Marlene L. Daut, eds.